namuan/docker-files/INGEST_JOB.md

 Other run the following command to push the latest database to live

 ```
-make updateapp
+make updatedb updateapp
 ```

 If everything is good then commit everything to Github

-Back to the ingest folder to start again
+Navigate back to the folder to start the process again

 ```
-cd ../ingest
+cd ingest
 ```

 ### Rollback